 Comprehensive Exam, no thesis required.

 Having worked as a statistical programmer in public health, Don is published extensively on multiple subjects including community interventions to prevent heart disease, innovative strategies for treating cocaine abuse, rates of sexually transmitted diseases, and on sexuality, drug use, and HIV.
-Since coming to San Marcos, Don’s research has focused on the stigmas associated with same-sex sexuality, with a specific focus on the experiences of working-class men who are gay or same-sex active.
-Current research projects address issues related to male-male sexual interaction in public settings, and tensions between assimilation and sexual liberation perspectives in gay culture.
+At San Marcos, Don’s research focused on the stigmas associated with same-sex sexuality, with a specific focus on the experiences of working-class men who are gay or same-sex active.
+Post-retirement his research activities address issues related to sexual minority aging, male-male sexual interaction in public settings, and tensions between assimilation and sexual liberation perspectives in gay culture.
 See the vitae for a complete list of publications and activities.

-Don teaches multiple courses on social experiences related to health, with a focus on sexuality and on alcohol and drug use.
-What he is currently teaching is listed in the class schedule.
+At CSUSM Don taught multiple courses on social experiences related to health, with a focus on sexuality and on alcohol and drug use.

 Donald C. Barrett, Ph.D.